agilajah/agilajah.github.io/index.md

 ---

 {: style="margin-top:0; margin-bottom: 0;"}
 An engineer, designer, storyteller, and aspiring entrepreneur; In a mission to provide value to masses with something I created.
 Recently graduated and received Bachelor of Science in Computer Science/Informatics from  [Bandung Institute of Technology's][1] School of Electrical Engineering and Informatics.
-I am also Co-Founder and CTO of [Neurafarm](http://neurafarm.com/) where I drive innovation strategy for the company and ensures technology excellence as part of Neurafarm's commitment to provide the best precision farming technology for farmers.
+I am also Co-Founder, CEO & CTO of [Neurafarm](http://neurafarm.com/) where I drive innovation strategy for the company and ensures technology excellence as part of Neurafarm's commitment to provide the best precision farming technology for farmers.

 As a passionately curious person, I keep trying things and keep learning.
 I'd love to blazing my own trails and taking on whatever project is most fascinating.
 So long as I get to use my people skills, identify and achieve my own goals and inspire my colleagues and followers, I will be happy.